All about me

 and Shamanism.
 I’m not so much

-into deities (Gods and Goddesses) and feel more attuned to nature and the
+into deities (Gods and Goddesses) although I do like the mythologies, I feel more attuned to nature and the

 elements.
 I revere our ancestors as